dibsy/Recipies-Of-A-Jenkins-Hacker/basics/README.md

 - **DEMO**

 ### Jenkins Matrix Authorization Plugin
-- By default, Authorization is set to "Logged-in Users can do anything"
+- By default, every new user has admin rights and the Authorization is set to "Logged-in Users can do anything"
 <img src="authorization1.png">

 - Jenkins Matrix Authorization Plugin is installed during installation of Jenkins